 Family Support Services are offered in a person's family's home.
-This is a family-centered support service based on the person's or primary caregivers's need for support in meeting the health, developmental and safety need to remain in a n appropriate home environment.
+This is a family-centered support service based on the person's or primary caregiver's need for support in meeting the health, developmental and safety need to remain in an appropriate home environment.
 Family Support Services may include parenting support, extended home health care, in-home support and family care option.

 - Arts such as music, dancing, painting, etc.

 - Hobbies such as fishing, knitting, painting, crafting, woodworking, gardening, photography

 - Education in areas such as fire safety, wellness & health, current events

 - Sports such as basketball, bocce, bowling, or softball

 - Outdoor activities such as games, mini-golf, 4-wheeler rides

 - Visits to community sites such as museums, farms, zoos and seasonal activities